cap-tee/cheri-docs/morello/BareMetalOnMorello/Modifycrt0/Modifycrt0ForEL2.md

 # How to modify the default initialisation files for an EL2 project
  [Go back to Morello Getting Started Guide.](./../../../morello-getting-started.md)

 This document describes the process to modify the initialisation files that run before the `main` function to be used by an **EL2 bare metal program**.
-The initiialisation files set up the system for programs starting at EL3, but could also provide a suitable baseline for setting up an EL2 program, such as a TF-A payload (BL33) with some small modifications.
+The initiialisation files set up the system for programs starting at EL3, but could also provide a suitable baseline for setting up an EL2 program, to be run from DS or as a TF-A payload (BL33) with some small modifications.
 See [Understanding the Default Initialisation Sequence for Morello](./../DefaultSetup/InitSequence/InitSequence.md) for more information regarding what happens before `main`.

 For running **pure cap** programs at EL2, this kind of initialisation set up is required.